-- 1. The development hereby permitted shall be begun before the expiration of five years from the date of this permission. - Reason: To comply with Sections 91 and 93 of the Town and Country Planning Act 1990. - 2.
-The development hereby approved shall be carried out in accordance with the approved drawings entitled 'Proposed conversion of Glandwr Hotel to 11no flats', and documents received by the Local Planning Authority on 25th June 2019, unless otherwise to be approved and superseded by details required by any other condition attached to this consent.
+1. The development hereby permitted shall be begun before the expiration of five years from the date of this permission.

+Reason: To comply with Sections 91 and 93 of the Town and Country Planning Act 1990.

+2. The development hereby approved shall be carried out in accordance with the approved drawings entitled 'Proposed conversion of Glandwr Hotel to 9no Apartments', and documents received by the Local Planning Authority on 25th June 2019 and 1st June 2020, unless otherwise to be approved and superseded by details required by any other condition attached to this consent.